marcianod/gg-stats/geoguessr-stats/memory-bank/productContext.md

 ## How It Works

 The application will sync with a user's GeoGuessr data (initially via a JSON file) and present it in an intuitive and interactive dashboard.
-Users can filter their stats, view round-by-round breakdowns of matches, and see their guess locations on a world map.
+Users can view their stats in sortable tables and see their guess locations on a world map.

+A key feature is the dynamic query builder, which allows users to create complex filters to analyze their data.
+For example, a user could query for all losses on a specific map where their opponent's MMR was above a certain threshold.
+This elevates the application from a simple stat viewer to a powerful analysis tool.

 ## User Experience Goals